On Computing and Pricing of Adjustable Robust Chemical Process Designs: Case study: Separation of Methanol and Methyl formate

 \subsection{Calculation of the MARO front using the adaptive scheme}

-Using the adaptive scenario selection algorithm Alg.~1 we calculate the Pareto front approximation of the resulting MARO problem.
+Using the adaptive scenario selection algorithm Alg.~1 we calculate the Pareto front approximation of the resulting MARO problem for the MeOH-MF separation introduced above.
+For an in depth investigation of the results, we employ one particular discretization scheme, namely a box‐shaped uncertainty set comprising its vertices and face midpoints.
+At the end of this section, we consider additional discretization schemes to show the substantial reduction in computation time achieved by the adaptive scenario selection algorithm.

 From our previous work \cite{schwientek2025} we know that the Pareto fronts of optimal compromises between CAPEX and OPEX for the MeOH-MF separation problem are convex, both for the nominal, non-robust problem formulation \eqref{eq:MOproblem} as well as for the MARO formulation \eqref{eq:discMARO}.
 This allows us to employ the Sandwiching algorithm \cite{Serna2012,Bokrantz2012}, to obtain a set of representative Pareto optimal solutions that approximate the Pareto fronts.
-In the Sandwiching algorithm, each calculated Pareto solution is the solution to a weighted sum scalarization problem.
+In the Sandwiching algorithm, each calculated Pareto solution is the solution to a weighted-sum scalarization problem.
+However, the choice of scalarization is not critical; the Pareto front of the MARO problem could also be calculated using other scalarization methods such as Epsilon-Constraint or Pascoletti-Serafini, and in the case of a non-convex problem, those would be even more appropriate.

 As reference discretization, we employ the box-shaped version schematically shown in Fig.~\ref{fig:discretizations}(a), but in a 3-dimensional setting (see Fig.~\ref{fig:MeOHMFscenarios}).
-As we combine the minimal, maximal and mid value for each of the three uncertain parameters listed in Tab.~\ref{tab:uncertainties}, and additionally include the nominal scenario $u_{nom} = (1.0, 0.8, 1.0)$, we obtain $3^3+1 = 28$ scenarios in total.
+As we combine the minimal, maximal, and mid value for each of the three uncertain parameters listed in Tab.~\ref{tab:uncertainties}, and additionally include the nominal scenario $u_{nom} = (1.0, 0.8, 1.0)$, we obtain $3^3+1 = 28$ scenarios in total.

-For the calculation of the WC extreme compromises, Alg.~1 was initialized with only the nominal scenario as starting scenario set, i.e., nominal extreme compromises were computed initially.
+For the calculation of the worst-case extreme compromises, Alg.~1 was initialized with only the nominal scenario as starting scenario set, i.e., nominal extreme compromises were computed initially.
 After 1 refinement of the initial scenario set $\dot{U}_0 = \{ u_{nom} \}$ (based on the reference discretization with 28 scenarios), the worst-case extreme compromises were determined using 5 scenarios for CAPEX and 4 scenarios for OPEX.